rttle/Bank-Churn-Kaggle-Challenge/README.md

   - Validation: 0

 ### Preprocessing / Clean up
-**Missing Values.** There were no missing values to deal with in the provided dataset.
+**Missing Values/Duplicates.** There were no missing values nor duplicates to deal with in the provided dataset.

+**Dropped.** All ID columns were dropped from the dataset.
+ID columns: id, CustomerId, and Surname.

 **Outliers.** Outliers in numerical columns were found using the IQR method, 1.5*IQR +/- Q3/Q1, respectively.
 The outliers were then replaced with either the 5th or 95th percentile.